aceorg-khongks/ace01-ops/README.md

 Notice:

-- The git repository `ace01-src` holds the source development artifacts for a queue manage `ace01`.
+- The git repository `ace01-src` holds the source code for App Connect integration server such as message flows, ESQL, java code, configurations.
-- A Tekton pipeline uses the `ace01-src` repository to build, package, test, version and deliver resources that define the `ace01` queue manager.
+- A Tekton pipeline uses the `ace01-src` repository to build, package, test, version and deliver resources that define the `ace01` integration server.
 - If the pipeline is successful, then the YAMLs that define `ace01` are stored in the operational repository `ace01-ops` and the container image for `ace01` is stored in an image registry.
 - Shortly after the changes are committed to the git repository, an ArgoCD application detects the updated YAMLs.
 It applies them to the cluster to create or update a running queue manager, `ace01`.

 This tutorial will walk you through the process of setting up this
 configuration: